 This 40-50 member select wind ensemble performs the highest level of wind band repertoire.
 Available for the most experienced players, this group rehearses two times per week, performs on and off campus.
 Records regularly and tours yearly.
-(Pass/Fail grade only.)

 MUEN 138 United Voices of Praise (.5)